postcss/autoprefixer/README.md

 # Autoprefixer

-Parses CSS and add prefixed properties and values when it really necessary for selected browsers.
+Parse CSS and add prefixed properties and values by [Can I Use](http://caniuse.com/) database for actual browsers.

 Write your CSS usual code without prefixes (forget about them at all, Autoprefixer will think for you):